tarantool/tarantool-internals/source/replication.rst

 that this trigger sends ``fiber_cond_signal(&replicaset.applier.cond)`` to the main replicaset instance.

-Now back to the caller, i.e. ``applier_sync_state``.
-The replica instances are created we continue walking over appliers
+Now back to the caller, which is the ``applier_sync_state``.
+The replica instances are created and we continue walking over appliers:

 .. code-block:: c